tangledbytes/pdf-reader/README.md

 # PDF Reader

-This PDF reader is in form of a web application and can be used to read any PDF document.
+This PDF reader is in form of a web application and can be used to read any PDF document.<br/>
 It depends on pdf.js developed by mozilla.

 The reader works well with every reader and gives the basics such as :